-The basic description of a hazardous material must include, in this order, the Identification Number, the Proper Shipping Name, Hazard Class or Division, and the Packing Group (if needed).
-The Packing Group is displayed in Roman numerals and may be preceded by "PG".
+The basic description of hazardous materials includes the proper shipping name, hazard class or division, the identification number, and the packing group, if any, in that order.
+The packing group is displayed in Roman numerals and may be preceded by "PG".

-The Proper Shipping Name, Hazard Class, and Identification Number must not be abbreviated unless specifically authorized in the Hazardous Materials Regulations.
-The shipping paper entry for a hazardous substance must also include:
+Shipping name, hazard class, and identification number must not be abbreviated unless specifically authorized in the hazardous materials regulations.
+The description must also show:

-- The total quantity and unit of measure. - The number and type of each package. - The letters RQ, if a reportable quantity. - If the letters RQ appear, the name of the hazardous substance. - For all materials with the letter "G" (Generic) in Column 1 of the Hazardous Materials Table, the technical name of the hazardous material. - Poison Inhalation Hazard must be noted if determined by an entry in Column 7 (Special Provisions) of the Hazardous Materials Table.
-When Column 7 refers to a special provision for a hazardous material, the meaning and requirements of that special provision are explained in 49 CFR 172.102.
+- The total quantity and unit of measure. - The letters RQ, if a reportable quantity. - If the letters RQ appear, the name of the hazardous substance. - For all materials with the letter "G" (Generic) in Column 1, the technical name of the hazardous material.